FrancescoSaverioZuppichini/glasses-2.0/docs/index.md

 Most of them are missing a global structure, they used tons of code repetition, and they are not easily customizable and not tested.
 Thus, not easy to share and use by everybody.

-### Comparison with other libraries

-Where do *glasses* stand across this amazing work of open source?

-* [Transformers](https://github.com/huggingface/transformers) is not a model toolbox, therefore you cannot compose and share individual building components.
-Moreover, their philosophy of one model one file creates a lot of code repetition creating huge model files hard to read and understand.

-    Their testing approach, even if more robust than ours, increase the development time due to the amount of work required to make the model pass the tests.

-    Moreover, we are not motivated by financial gains.
-Thus, we don't follow the hype blindly.

-* [IceVision](https://airctic.com/0.12.0/) is a great library to train models in different vision tasks.
-The main difference between glasses is that they don't "own" the model, they rely on third-party libraries with custom adapters.

-    This strategy makes it easier to increase the pool of available models, but a minor change in one dependency may break the whole codebase.

-    Our goal is also *to teach*, for this reason, we implemented all the models we use in a (hopefully) clear and concise way.

-* [OpenMMLab](https://github.com/open-mmlab) team has different amazing libraries for each vision task.
-However, they are fragmented and not easy to use due to the configuration system.

-    Their configuration system is not typed, therefore is impossible for the end-user to know what to place inside it.
-They used inheritance in configuration, making it challenging to have a full view of the system.

-    Finally, their `Trainer` is a closed box; very hard to extend.
-We will rely on [Lightning](https://www.pytorchlightning.ai/)

-* [Detectron2](https://github.com/facebookresearch/detectron2).
-If you were able to use it, you are my hero.

 Head over the [getting started](getting_started) guide